AUAP/AP2018/all_miniex/mini_ex1.md

 - A URL link to your program and run on a browser, see: https://rawgit.com/
 - Describe your first independent coding process
 - How do you feel about read and write code?
 What might be the potential and possibilitiby of coding practice?
-7. Provide peer-feedback to 2 of your classmates on their works by creating "issues" in his/her github corresponding repository.
+7. Provide peer-feedback to 2 of your classmates on their works by creating "issues" on his/her github corresponding repository.
 Write with the issue title "Feedback on mini_ex(?) by (YOUR FULL NAME)"

 **What is peer-feedback?**
 1. First you describe what is the work, what are the elements in the work? like what you have seen, what you have experienced and what syntax he/she has used.